mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Editor/index.md

 ---

-Documentation on how to adjust the settings for your editor [here](../Settings/Editor).
+Documentation on how to adjust the settings for your editor can be found [here](../Settings/Editor).

 ---